florentfettu/florentfettu.github.io/_posts/2020-05-26-my-self-created-artificial-intelligence-path.md

 ## Mathematics, Statistics and Probabilities

 Nowadays, thanks to various frameworks and libraries, much of the math work is done behind the scenes.
-However, having a general understanding of the math that goes into these technologies helped me immensely to fully understand lots of underlying concepts.
+However, having an intuitive understanding of the math helped me immensely with lots of underlying concepts.
+This prerequisite mathematical knowledge is required if you want to take more advanced courses.